MichaelZarkov/8-Puzzle_Game/docs/docs.md

 - $Q_{old}(S_i,A_i)$ - old value in the Q-table for the state $S_i$ and action $A_i$.
 - $r$ - the reward given from the puzzle when we take action $A_i$ in state $S_i$.
 - $\alpha$ - the discount factor $0 \leq \alpha \lt 1$.
 This dictates how valuable future rewards are.
-- $max\{Q_{next}\}$ - this is the maximum possible reward according to the Q-table in the next state $S_{i+1}$ (the state we go to when we take action $A_i$ in state $S_i$).
+- $max\{Q_{next}\}$ - the maximum possible Q-value according to the Q-table in the next state $S_{i+1}$ (the state we go to when we take action $A_i$ in state $S_i$).

-In the implementation reward (of 1) is only given when an action that reaches the final state is chosen.
+In the code implementation, reward (of 1) is only given when an action that reaches the final state is chosen.

 ### A Note on Optimality

 The Q-learning algorithm **is not the best way to solve this puzzle** both in terms of optimality and time complexity.
-The problem with optimality is that because we choose some actions at random in the algorithm, we cannot be absolutely sure that we found the fastest solve for every state - this has to be checked another way.
+The problem with optimality is that we don't systematically go through all possible state-action pairs.
+Instead Q-learning relies on *random exploration of the states*, so we cannot be absolutely sure that we found the fastest solve for every state - this has to be checked another way.
 A better way will be to use some sort of graph search like _A*_ or *iterative deepening*.

 If we run the algorithm with the following parameters:
 ```python